Skip to Content

 Step 3:

-Using the scissors cut out the different pieces from the template.
+Using scissors, cut out the different pieces from the templates.
 Make sure to help the kids with this step to prevent any unwanted accidents.

 Step 3: